Top 5 Reasons Why Investing Is Important

 5. Reach Your Financial Goals

-Investing is one of the key ways in achieving the financial goals for oneself.
+Investing is one of the critical ways in achieving the financial goals for oneself.
 As an individual grows through life, there are new financial requirements that come up.

 It usually starts with buying a house.
 Even if one funds a house through a loan, there is the requirement of a substantial down payment.
 By investing through a mix of assets, an individual can build up the corpus required for the down payment.